ghdcjs14/SmartFridgeServer/README.md

 # SmartFridgeServer
-<p>This is a fall project for SEP564 at KAIST</p>
+<p>This is a project for SEP564 at KAIST</p>
-Smart Fridge Server manages items in the fridge and creates epcis events(push, pull, and query) using EPCIS Caputre/Query Interface
+It manages items in the fridge and creates epcis events(push, pull, and query) using EPCIS Caputre Interface

 <h2>Installation</h2>
 <ul>